 For some of you that you are exploring a vegan/plant-based diet, I know you will want to understand how to calculate your daily energy demands and how best to split up the macronutrients (carbohydrates, fat and protein) you are consuming to achieve your own individual goals.
 This, of course, is not something everyone needs to do, and in fact the majority of you probably won’t want to (I personally did this at the beginning to understand plant-based nutrition inside out, but it’s not something I track daily anymore).
-If you are not interested in counting your macros, then jump over to my top tips for healthy living and grocery list blogs as they will be more interesting for you!
+If you are NOT interested in counting your macros, then jump over to my top tips for healthy living and grocery list blogs as they will be more interesting for you!

 Body Fat % means the % of your total body weight that is from fat.
-Fat free mass is your total body weight when you remove the amount that your fat weighs.
+Fat-free mass is your total body weight when you remove the amount that your fat weighs.

 There are all sorts of equipment and clinical tests you can buy/pay for to get your body fat %, however they don’t provide that much more accuracy than eye balling your abdominal region and comparing yourself to a body fat chart like the below.
-Using the below chart, select the body shape that looks most like your mid section.
+Using the below chart, select the body shape that looks most like your midsection.
 If you think you are slightly leaner or slightly thicker than the example photo (or fall between two of them), you can use the middle ground figure.

-Once you have your approximate body fat % you know what your fat free % is.
-For example, my body fat sits around the 10% mark for a lot of the year, so my fat free mass is 90%.
-Therefore, if I weigh 85Kg, my total fat free weight is 85Kg x 90% = 76.5Kg.
+Once you have your approximate body fat % you know what your fat-free % is.
+For example, my body fat sits around the 10% mark for a lot of the year, so my fat-free mass is 90%.
+Therefore, if I weigh 85Kg, my total fat-free weight is 85Kg x 90% = 76.5Kg.

-Now you know your fat free mass, you can use that along with your height, age and activity level and enter it into a BMR calculator like this one to give you the total calories your body will burn if you engage in ZERO activity for the day (this never happens unless you literally stayed in bed asleep all day) and the amount of calories you will actually require for your standard day to maintain your current weight (weight loss and gain discussed further down).
+Now you know your fat free mass, you can use that along with your height, age and activity level and enter it into a BMR/TDEE calculator like this one to give you the total calories your body will burn if you engage in ZERO activity for the day (this never happens unless you literally stayed in bed asleep all day) and the amount of calories you will actually require for your standard day to maintain your current weight (weight loss and gain discussed further down).
 When I input my details, I get 1,574 calories as my BMR and a daily burn of 2,440 calories.
 This means that based on my current activity level, I need 2,440 calories per day to stay the same weight that I am right now.